AbChatt/Being-Seen/doc/sprint3/sprint3.md

 1. Create endpoint for edit youth schema (3 hours) (Shengsong)

-2. Create frontend UI for youth to edit their profile (1hours) (Luowei)
+2. Create frontend UI for youth to edit their profile (1hours) (Shengsong)

-3. Connect backend to frontend for youth edit profile (2hours)(Luowei)
+3. Connect backend to frontend for youth edit profile (2hours)(Shengsong)

 **TEA4-4**: As Mike (a homeless youth), I want to view donations that came in as credits so that I know how many credits I can use for further purchases.